Casey Richard Harman

 - High School South Burlington High School

-Casey Harman is a lefthanded pitcher from Vermont who starred at Clemson University before playing professional baseball, both in affiliated ball and in several independent leagues across Canada, the United States, Taiwan and Mexico.
+Casey Harman is a lefthanded pitcher from Vermont who starred at Clemson University before playing professional baseball, both in affiliated ball and in several independent leagues across Canada, the United States, Taiwan, the Dominican Republic and most recently Mexico.

 Harman was born in Fort Myers, Florida before moving to South Burlington, Vermont where he grew up.
 Harman's little league team still stands as the most successful little league team Vermont has sent to the Eastern Regionals.
 In 2001 South Burlington was one win away from making it to the Little League World Series in Williamsport, PA.